guillaumelauzier/PersonalSite/about/index.md

 theme: darken
 ---

 I'm a full stack developer and entrepreneur working with a diversity of web technologies including web3 and developing iOS applications.
-I launched my 1st retail business at age 17 in Switzerland called Rolling Blaze, I also collaborated with and founded several other web startups.
-I am based in Geneva, Switzerland and currently working on blockchain solutions.
+I launched my 1st retail business at age 17 in Switzerland called Rolling Blaze and have been accumlating the tech ventures since, I also collaborated with and founded several other web startups which I'm pround of.
+I am based in Geneva, Switzerland interested in working on blockchain solutions and open to other challenges as well.
+You'll find projects I'm currently working on in [Collaboration](https://guillaumelauzier.com/collaboration) that I either need a hand for from investing to developing, or can give a hand for as a consultant and developer.

+If you're interested in reading documentation about different apps and projects I've worked on, check out [Blog](https://guillaumelauzier.com/blog) section.
+You can browse the technology I used in the [Tags](https://guillaumelauzier.com/tags), and sort based on your area of interest.

 ## Certifications & Licences